 Most Honors courses may be taken twice if the topic is different for that General Education area.
-For example, HON101 Humanities Seminar: Philosophy and the City with Dr. Grinnell and HON101 Humanities Seminar: Dylan: Six Decades of Noble Lyrics with Dr. Guiati are both allowed because they are different instructors and different topics.
+For example, HON101 Humanities Seminar: Intro to Philosophy with Dr. Duffy and HON101 Humanities Seminar: Dylan: Six Decades of Noble Lyrics with Dr. Guiati are both allowed because they are different instructors and different topics.
 HON104 and the use of the Honors Enhanced Course are each only allowed one time.